 It can sometimes seem daunting to train salespeople to ask the right sales prospecting questions.
-This is understandable because there are so many different directions that a conversation can go.
-But it does not need to be so difficult and we will provide some structure here that you can apply to your sales training processes.
+This is understandable because a conversation can go so many different directions.
+But it does not need to be so difficult, and we will provide some structure here that you can apply to your sales training processes.

 Question Branches